irena-flextool/flextool/docs/reference.md

 ## Units

 Units convert energy (or matter) from one form to another (e.g. open cycle gas turbine), but the can also have multiple inputs and/or outputs (e.g. combined heat and power plant).
-The input nodes are defined with the relationship `unit--inputNode` while the output nodes are defined through the relationship `unit--outputNode`.
+The input nodes are defined with the entity `unit--inputNode` while the output nodes are defined through the entity `unit--outputNode`.

 ### Defining how the unit functions

-- `is_active` to state the alternative where the unit becomes active.
-Only exist in Toolbox 0.7, before 5/2024.
-It is replaced by `Entity Alternative` sheet.
 - 'conversion_method' to define the way unit converts inputs to outputs
 - `startup_method` - Choice of startup method.
 'Linear' startup means that the unit can start partially (anything between 0 and full capacity) but will face startup cost as well as minimum load limit based on the capacity started up.
 'Binary' startup means that the unit is either off or fully on, but it is computationally more demanding than linearized startups.
 - `minimum_time_method` - Not functional yet.
 Choice between minimum up- and downtimes (<empty>, *min_downtime*, *min_uptime*, *both*).
+- `is_active` to state the alternative where the unit becomes active.
+Only exist in Toolbox 0.7, before 5/2024.
+It is replaced by `Entity Alternative` sheet.

 ### Main data items for units